garrandall/popular-music-data/tracks/irresistible-cathy-dennis.md

 You're so adorable baby you are
 You are you are

-Oooh ooh ooh and if I turned you away
+Oh ohoohnd if I turned you away
 I know there'd never be another
 And for the rest of my life
 I know I never would recover